rwieruch/blog_robinwieruch_content/reasons-why-i-moved-from-angular-to-react.md

 The article is not intended to blame Angular.
 Angular, for myself, was a great single page app experience for a long time.
 I enjoyed the framework, because it gives you everything you need.
 I only used Angular 1.x extensively, so I cannot speak for Angular 2, but I think most of the philosophy behind the framework is still the same and adaptable for the article.
 In the end it is only my experience that I made with both solutions.

+The article is no comparison between two solutions per se.
+It is a reflection about why you could consider to use React as your solution.
+It makes no sense to compare apples and oranges.
+But it makes sense to reflect why you can use or why you have chosen a specific tool at hand.

 Nevertheless, let's dive into the 10 reasons why I enjoy to use React now.

 {{% chapter_header "React is only a view library" "viewLibrary" %}}